nodeschool/amsterdam/presentations/nodejs-interactive/markdown/introduction.md

 Note:
 - the organisation is loosely organized on github
-- 2 goals:
+- 2 primary goals:
-	- to create high quality open source programming curriculum (that teaches various Node.js and JavaScript skills in an interactive, self-guided format)
+	- to create and improve high quality open source programming curriculum (that teaches various Node.js and JavaScript skills in an interactive, self-guided format)
 	- to host community learning events